 Through a series of workshops in the fall, we’ve focused intensely on training Battambang’s public school kindergarten teachers on integrating arts in the education of young children.

-The methods we’re teaching are backed by science (research show that the arts in schools improve test scores, increase graduation rates, decrease discipline infractions, and improve the likelihood that students will attend university after graduation) but also by our own experiences: throughout the last two years, our Kindergarten has taken significant steps to further incorporate arts in the classroom teaching.
+The methods we’re teaching are backed by science: research shows that the arts in schools improve test scores, increase graduation rates, decrease discipline infractions, and improve the likelihood that students will attend university after graduation.
+Our methods are also backed by our own experiences: throughout the last two years, our kindergarten has taken significant steps to further incorporate arts education in the classroom teaching.

-These workshops are part of our larger vision for Education THROUGH the Arts, an ongoing project for reimagining public education which will continue to develop in 2023.
+These arts education workshops are part of our larger vision for Education THROUGH the Arts, an ongoing project for reimagining public education which will continue to develop in 2023.

-This training was made possible through a grant by Teachers Across Borders, an Australian volunteer-based organization, which has been supporting capacity building in public schools in Battambang for several years.
+This training was made possible through a grant by Teachers Across Borders, an Australian volunteer-based organization, which has been supporting capacity building in public schools in Battambang, Cambodia for several years.